transcode-open/apt-cyg/README.md

 After the middle of 2015-03, the cygwin project changed the hash algorithm for checking tarball from md5 to sha512.
 But, as of 2015-04-09, the cygwinports project seems still using md5.
 This fork is available for both of cygwin and cygwinports by supporting algorithm of md5, sha1, sha224, sha256 and sha512.

-### True multi-architecture support

-Let think a case that you want to install the x86 package when you are working under the x86_64 environment.
-For example:

-    apt-cyg --charch x86 install chere

-As of 2013-10-26, chere package is provided for only the repository for x86.

-Remarks:
-Of course, you must install both environments of x86_64 and x86, beforehand.

 ### Signature check and key management by GnuPG